+There are several different versions of the story that tells of the origins of the Parachicos, but most of them have many of the same elements.
 According to local legend, during the colonial period, María de Angulo, a wealthy Spanish woman, had a son who was ill and unable to walk.
 She traveled to Chiapa de Corzo, which at that time was known as Pueblo de la Real Corona de Chiapa de Indios, with the hope of finding a cure for her son.
-An herbalist told her to take her son to bathe every day for nine days in the water at Cumbujuyu, which she did, and her son was healed.
+An herbalist told her to take her son to bathe every day for nine days in the water at Cumbujuyu, a nearby natural spring.
+The woman followed the advice, and her son was healed.

 The Parachicos represent some of the local people of the time who would dress up, dance and make funny gestures to entertain the son of Maria de Angulo during his illness.
 The Parachico was a jester or clown, whose purpose was to make the sick boy laugh.
 The name comes from the Spanish "para chico" which translates to "for the boy".

 Some time after the boy was cured, the town suffered a plague which destroyed the crops, leading to a severe famine.
 When Maria de Angulo heard of the situation, she returned and, aided by her servants, distributed food and money to the townspeople.